Q: Is COVID-19 affecting Connecticut Water’s ability to provide clean, safe drinking water?

 Leaving payments at, or mailing directly to, our office may delay the payment being posted to your account.

 COVID-19 extended payment plans are available for all Connecticut Water customers who may have difficulty paying their bills.
+The plans are interest-free, do not require a down payment and may be spread out for up to 24 months.

 If you anticipate having difficulty paying your bill, please call us as soon as possible at 1-800-286-5700 so that we can make arrangements to help you during this time.